Dr. Mary Schmidt Campbell

-Prior to joining Tisch in 1991, Dr. Campbell served as New York City’s cultural affairs commissioner under two mayors and was responsible for the city’s cultural policy, as well as the capital and operational development of major cultural institutions.
-In 2009, Campbell was appointed by President Barack Obama to be the vice chair of the President’s Committee on the Arts and the Humanities, a non-partisan advisory committee to the President of the United States on cultural matters.
-Throughout her tenure as vice chair, Campbell took an active role in re-affirming the arts as one of the ingredients essential to effective public school education.
+In September 2009, President Barack Obama appointed Dr. Campbell as the vice chair of the President’s Committee on the Arts and Humanities, a non-partisan advisory committee to the President on cultural matters.
+As vice chair, Dr. Campbell took an active role in reaffirming the arts as one of the ingredients essential to effective public school education.

 She is a fellow of the American Academy of Arts and Sciences and currently sits on the boards of the Alfred P. Sloan Foundation, Estee Lauder Companies Charitable Foundation and the High Museum of Art, as well as on the advisory board of the Bonner Foundation.
 In 2017, Dr. Campbell was appointed to serve as a member of the Mayoral Advisory Commission on City Art, Monuments and Markers in the city of New York.
 She also holds numerous honorary degrees, including one from her alma mater, Swarthmore College in Pennsylvania.